 Setting up ways to measure absence and sickness in the workplace allows you to find how much working time has been lost, where absence occurs most and how often individual employees are absent.

 You can also use the information collected to identify trends.
 If you notice a high level of absence in a department where motivation is a problem, you may want to take appropriate action to resolve the situation.

 Monitoring absences will also make it easier for you to identify and deal with different types of leave appropriately.
 For example, you should treat an employee on long-term sick leave differently from an employee who regularly calls in sick on a Friday.

 If you notice that your business has a high absence rate, you may need to think about improving your working conditions.
 Consider offering flexible working patterns, training and promotion opportunities, as well as other staff incentives.
-These guides will help you tackle this;

 3. Understand your legal requirements

 As an employer, you are required to keep information on absence and sickness.
 However, this information is kept for statutory sick pay purposes only and should not contain reasons for absence.